phvannor/azure-content/DevCenter/Mobile/HowTo/mobile-services-client-ios.md

 #### <a name="selecting"></a>Using MSQuery to limit the fields returned

 To limit which field are returned from your query, simply specify the names of the fields you want in the selectFields property.
+The following example returens only the text and completed fields:

 	query.selectFields = @["text", @"completed"];

 #### <a name="parameters"></a>Using MSQuery to specify additional querystring parameters

-Its also possible to send along additional querystring parameters to the server for your server side scripts to process.  [todo: link to appropriate information on this]
+It's also possible to include additional querystring parameters in the request to the server.
+These parameters might be required by your server side scripts.
+For more information, see [How to: access custom parameters](http://www.windowsazure.com/en-us/develop/mobile/how-to-guides/work-with-server-scripts/#access-headers)

 	query.parameters = @{
 		@"myKey1" : @"value1",
 		@"myKey2" : @"value2",
 	};

-These will be appended to the resulting request as part of the querystring.
-In this example they would appear at the end as myKey1=value1&myKey2=value2
+These parameters are appended to the resulting request as part of the querystring.
+In this example they would appear at the end as `myKey1=value1&myKey2=value2`

 ## <a name="inserting"></a><span class="short-header">Inserting data</span>How to: Insert data into a mobile service</h2>

-To insert a new row into the table, you create a new NSDictionary object and pass that into your table object.
-Let's insert a new todo item into our table.
+To insert a new row into the table, you create a new NSDictionary object and pass that to the insert function.
+The following code inserts a new todo item into the table:

 	NSDictionary *newItem = @{"text": "my new item", @"complete" : @NO};
 	[table insert:newItem completion:^(NSDictionary *result, NSError *error) {